AsobaCloud/modeling/README.md

 Step 1 - Run the RStudio server install script

-Step 2 - Run ```Rscript set_env.R``` to load the packages, sdk's, and libraries necessary for the modeling environment
+Step 2 - Run ```Rscript LoadModelingEnv.R``` to load the packages, sdk's, and libraries necessary for the modeling environment

 Step 3 - Test to make sure the sdk's are working correctly by downloading a dummy dataset and testing a push to a new Snowflake table